maxludden/supergene-v2/books/book07/md/chapter-2320.md

 “Bai Ling Shuang told you to kill me?”
 Han Sen asked.

 “Not exactly.
-Anyway, I am going to exact my revenge on that cheap b*tch.”
+Anyway, I am going to exact my revenge on that cheap bitch.”
 Bai Yi obviously didn’t want to talk about it.
 Bai Ling Shuang must have set him up, and now things had obviously gone much farther than he had intended.

 Both because of Han Sen and Bai Ling Shuang, these events would be forever branded into Bai Yi’s heart.
 He must have really wanted both of them dead for different reasons.